nhatvu148/rime-nom-viet/README.md

 ## Data Source

-Dictionary data from [Nôm Na Việt](https://hannom.nvnv.app) - a comprehensive Vietnamese Hán-Nôm dictionary platform.
+Dictionary data from [Nôm Na Việt](https://nomnaviet.com) — a comprehensive Vietnamese Hán-Nôm dictionary platform.

+## Maintenance

+The dictionary is partly auto-generated from the upstream Nôm Na Việt database.
+Entries between the markers `# >>> NOM-NA-VIET-AUTO-START` and `# <<< NOM-NA-VIET-AUTO-END` at the end of `nom_viet.dict.yaml` are appended by an automated export; re-runs strip and rewrite only the marked block, so hand-curated lines outside it are preserved across refreshes.
+To add an entry by hand, place it anywhere outside the auto-block.

 ## License